redhat-cop/ninja-points/README.md

 To limit to a specific user, the `--username` parameter can be specified.

-To filter by labels, the `--labels` parameter can be specified followed by a series of comma separated labels (such as `enhancement,bugfix`).
-To limit the results containing a label, add a `-` at the end of the label name, such as `bugfix-` If no label parameter is specified, the _enhancement_ label is automatically applied.
+To filter by labels, the `--labels` parameter can be specified followed by a series of comma separated labels.
+To limit the results containing a label, add a `-` at the end of the label name, such as `bugfix-` Note: Positive and negative logic cannot be combined.

 ## Trello